Config#

 • allocate ZMQ endpoints

-• resolve dotted factory, merge, and projection functions
+• carry dotted factory, merge, route, and projection paths into worker specs

 • build relay config from stage placement and relay backend